T

 Groceries & self-catering

-• Mercado da Ribeira (Time Out Market): While a vibrant food hall, it's not a place to buy kosher groceries.
-However, the surrounding area might have smaller specialty shops, though finding kosher items is unlikely.
+• Mercado da Ribeira (Time Out Market): While a vibrant food hall, it offers no kosher options.
+However, the adjacent traditional market might have fresh produce.

 Practical tips